The Night Is Still Young (Billy Joel song): Reception

 Cash Box said it has "an aurally impressive arrangement and a triumphant chorus hook."
 Billboard said it has a "brooding atmosphere and offbeat structure" that makes it different from many of Joel's other hits.

 Music video

-The video for the song mainly features the story of a man who has gone on a business trip, leaving his wife behind.
+The music video was directed by Neil Tardio, it mainly features the story of a man who has gone on a business trip, leaving his wife behind.
 This correlates with the song's lyrics, which speak of a man whose priorities are shifting away from his musical career and toward marriage and family.

-The music video was directed by Neil Tardio.